the Project stats

 the Project study

-The Dow Chemical Company (Dow), the University of Michigan (UM), and Delta College (Delta) are collaborating to develop an interdisciplinary innovation and education hub, dubbed the Delta Midland Center, to inspire the workforce of tomorrow and create sustainable pathways that will have a positive impact on the environment and society.
+The Dow Chemical Company (Dow), the University of Michigan (UM), and Delta College (Delta) collaborated to develop an interdisciplinary innovation and education hub, dubbed the Delta Midland Center, to inspire the workforce of tomorrow and create sustainable pathways that will have a positive impact on the environment and society.

 This education hub will accelerate Dow’s and Delta’s focus on building the workforce of tomorrow and innovating for sustainable solutions in the Great Lakes Bay Region through the promotion of science, technology, engineering, and math (STEM) education.